EchoStatements/echostatements.github.io/_posts/2025-07-09-Faster-Siamese-Network-Training-And-Inference.md

 triplet loss.
-This could again work by arranging the training batches in matching pairs and having each inputs representation successively as a positive example, negative example and anchor, though experiments would have to be done to ensure that this does not affect performance
+This could again work by arranging the training batches in matching pairs and having each inputs representation successively as a positive example, negative example and anchor, though experiments would have to be done to ensure that this does not affect performance.

-_Thanks to [D. Lowl](https://bsky.app/profile/d-lowl.bsky.social) and [Sara Summerton](https://github.com/sara-es) for their feedback on an earlier draft of this post_
+_Thanks to [D. Lowl](https://bsky.app/profile/d-lowl.bsky.social) and [Sara Summerton](https://github.com/sara-es) for their feedback on earlier drafts of this post_

 ## Citation